USPTO Examiner HARE DAVID R - Art Unit 3673

 Executive Summary

-Examiner HARE, DAVID R works in Art Unit 3673 and has examined 602 patent applications in our dataset.
-With an allowance rate of 66.8%, this examiner allows applications at a lower rate than most examiners at the USPTO.
+Examiner HARE, DAVID R works in Art Unit 3673 and has examined 593 patent applications in our dataset.
+With an allowance rate of 66.1%, this examiner has a below-average tendency to allow applications.
 Applications typically reach final disposition in approximately 30 months.

 Allowance Patterns

-Examiner HARE, DAVID R's allowance rate of 66.8% places them in the 20% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner HARE, DAVID R's allowance rate of 66.1% places them in the 27% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns